draftedus/tangram/languages/ruby/README.md

 ## Platform Support

-`tangram-ruby` is currently supported for Linux, macOS, and Windows on x86-64/amd64/x64 CPUs.
+Tangram for Ruby is currently supported for Linux, macOS, and Windows on x86-64/amd64/x64 CPUs.
 Are you interested in another platform?
 Get in touch via email at help@tangramhq.com.

 ## Examples